niplav/site/notes.md

 * Research [n-back](https://gwern.net/dnb-faq) and start doing it regularly.
 * Learn to do [lucid dreaming](http://www.lucidity.com/LucidDreamingFAQ2.html).
 Besides being awesome in and of itself, this can help you practise things or experience weird stuff.
 * Learn [symbolic shorthand](http://en.wikipedia.org/wiki/Stenography).
 I recommend [Gregg](http://gregg.angelfishy.net/).
 I did this in my second year of high school, and it's damn useful for actually writing stuff and taking notes as well as as a conversation starter.
-* Look at the structure of conlangs like [Esperanto](http://en.wikipedia.org/wiki/Esperanto) and [Lojban](http://en.wikipedia.org/wiki/Lojban) and [Ilaksh](http://en.wikipedia.org/wiki/Ithkuil).
+* Look at the structure of conlangs like [Esperanto](http://en.wikipedia.org/wiki/Esperanto) and [Lojban](http://en.wikipedia.org/wiki/Lojban) and [Ithkuil](http://en.wikipedia.org/wiki/Ithkuil).
 I feel like this is mind-expanding, like I have a better sense of how language and communication and thought works after being exposed to this.
+	* Similarly, you can try to learn (parts of) a sign language, which could come in handy in situations when you can't speak.
 * Learn to stay absolutely still for extended periods of time; convince onlookers that you are dead.
 Being in school means you have ample opportunity for practice.
 * Learn to teach yourself stuff.
 Almost everything you can learn at high school or university can be taught better by a good textbook than by a good teacher (IMO, of course).
 You can get any good textbook on the internet.
 * Live out of your car for a while, or go [homeless by choice](http://www.xamuel.com/homeless-by-choice/).